HariniBennuri/Personal-Finance-Tracker/README.md

 It allows users to track income and expenses, categorize transactions, view monthly summaries, and export financial data to CSV.
 Designed for simplicity and usability, it provides clear visualizations through charts and a responsive interface.

-Features:
+******Features******:
-Income and Expense Tracking: Log daily income and expenses with categories, dates, and optional descriptions.
+Income and Expense Tracking:
+Log daily income and expenses with categories, dates, and optional descriptions.

+Dynamic Categories:
-Dynamic Categories: Supports customizable categories with icons for both income and expenses.
+Supports customizable categories with icons for both income and expenses.

+Statistics Overview:
-Statistics Overview: Displays total income, total expenses, and current balance in a visually appealing format.
+Displays total income, total expenses, and current balance in a visually appealing format.

 Charts & Visualizations:
 Doughnut chart for expenses by category.
 Bar chart for monthly income vs. expenses (last 6 months).

+Filter Transactions:
-Filter Transactions: Filter recent transactions by category.
+Filter recent transactions by category.

+Export CSV:
-Export CSV: Export all transactions as a CSV file for offline tracking.
+Export all transactions as a CSV file for offline tracking.

+Responsive Design:
-Responsive Design: Works across desktop, tablet, and mobile devices.
+Works across desktop, tablet, and mobile devices.

+Persistent Storage:
-Persistent Storage: Data is saved in the browser's localStorage for persistence across sessions.
+Data is saved in the browser's localStorage for persistence across sessions.

+Minimalist UI:
-Minimalist UI: Modern and clean design with smooth hover effects and color-coded categories.
+Modern and clean design with smooth hover effects and color-coded categories.

 ******Tech Stack*********:
 HTML5 for structure